hashicorp/consul-k8s/README.md

 # Consul Helm Chart

-## ⚠️	 ANNOUNCEMENT: Consul Helm Chart moving to `hashicorp/consul-k8s` ⚠️
+## Announcement: Consul Helm Chart moving to `hashicorp/consul-k8s`

 We are planning on consolidating our Consul Helm and Consul K8s repos soon! *TLDR:* The HashiCorp Helm chart will be moving to [`hashicorp/consul-k8s`](https://github.com/hashicorp/consul-k8s).
 We target completing the migration before the end of August 2021.